tewarid/tewarid.github.io/_posts/2016/2016-02-18-tackling-oauth-2.0-in-an-android-app.md

 }
 ```

-Since my authorization server uses SSL certificates with custom CAs, I have need for a customized SSLContext that can perform SSL handshake using the custom CAs (certificate pinning).
-This is how sslContext above may be initialized
+Since my identity service creates secure sockets using certificates signed by custom certification authorities, I have need for a custom SSLContext that can perform SSL handshake using pinned CA certificates.

+This is how sslContext used above may be initialized

 ```java
 // Create a KeyStore containing our trusted CAs,